awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_accounts.md

 Users from the master account can configure GuardDuty as well as view and manage GuardDuty findings for their own account and all of their member accounts\.

-The following is how a master account can configure GuardDuty:
+The following is how users from a master account can configure GuardDuty:

-+ Users from master accounts can generate sample findings\.
++ Users from a master account can generate sample findings in their own account\.
+Users from a master account CANNOT generate sample findings in members' accounts\.

-+ Users from master accounts can archive findings in their own accounts and in all member accounts\.
++ Users from a master account can archive findings in their own accounts and in all member accounts\.

-+ Users from master accounts can upload and further manage trusted IP lists and threat lists in their own account\.
++ Users from a master account can upload and further manage trusted IP lists and threat lists in their own account\.
 **Important**
-Trusted IP lists and threat lists that are uploaded by the master account are imposed on GuardDuty functionality in its member accounts\.
-In other words, in member accounts GuardDuty does not generate findings based on activity that involves IP addresses from the master's trusted IP lists and generates findings based on activity that involves known malicious IP addresses from the master's threat lists\.
+Trusted IP lists and threat lists that are uploaded by the master account and in the master account are imposed on GuardDuty functionality in its member accounts\.
+In other words, in member accounts GuardDuty generates findings based on activity that involves known malicious IP addresses from the master's threat lists and does not generate findings based on activity that involves IP addresses from the master's trusted IP lists\.

-+ Users from master accounts can suspend GuardDuty for its own \(master\) account and all member accounts\.
++ Users from a master account can suspend GuardDuty for its own \(master\) account\.
+Users from a master account can also suspend GuardDuty in its member accounts\.
+**Note**
+If a master account user suspends GuardDuty in the master account, this suspension is NOT automatically imposed on the member accounts\.
+To suspend GuardDuty for member accounts, a user from a master account must select these member accounts and suspend GuardDuty through the console or specify their account IDs when running the [StopMonitoringMembers](stop-monitoring-members.md) API\.
+A master account user can also re\-enable GuardDuty in member accounts either through the console or by running the [StartMonitoringMembers](start-monitoring-members.md) API\.

-+ Users from master accounts can disable GuardDuty in its own \(master\) account\.
++ Users from a master account can disable GuardDuty in its own \(master\) account\.
 However, all member accounts must first be removed to disable GuardDuty in the master account\.
-A master account CANNOT disable GuardDuty for member accounts\.
+Users from a master account CANNOT disable GuardDuty for member accounts\.

 ## GuardDuty Member Accounts<a name="guardduty_member"></a>

 Users from member accounts can configure GuardDuty as well as view and manage GuardDuty findings in their account\.
-Member account users can't configure GuardDuty or view or manage findings in the master or other member accounts\.
+Member account users CANNOT configure GuardDuty or view or manage findings in the master or other member accounts\.

-The following is how a member account can configure GuardDuty:
+The following is how users from a member account can configure GuardDuty:

-+ Users from member accounts can generate sample findings\.
++ Users from a member account can generate sample findings in their own member account\.
+Users from a member account CANNOT generate sample findings in the master or other member accounts\.

-+ Users from member accounts CANNOT archive findings either in their own accounts or in their master's account, or in other member accounts\.
++ Users from a member account CANNOT archive findings either in their own account or in their master's account, or in other member accounts\.

-+ Users from member accounts CANNOT upload and further manage trusted IP lists and threat lists\.
++ Users from a member account CANNOT upload and further manage trusted IP lists and threat lists\.

   Trusted IP lists and threat lists that are uploaded by the master account are imposed on GuardDuty functionality in its member accounts\.
-In other words, in member accounts GuardDuty does not generate findings based on activity that involves IP addresses from the master's trusted IP lists and generates findings based on activity that involves known malicious IP addresses from the master's threat lists\.
+In other words, in member accounts GuardDuty generates findings based on activity that involves known malicious IP addresses from the master's threat lists and does not generate findings based on activity that involves IP addresses from the master's trusted IP lists\.
 **Note**
 When a GuardDuty account becomes a GuardDuty member account, all of its trusted IP lists and threat lists \(uploaded prior to becoming a GuardDuty member account\) are disabled\.
 If a GuardDuty member account disassociates from its GuardDuty master account, all of its trusted IP lists and threat lists \(uploaded prior to becoming a GuardDuty member account\) are re\-enabled\.
 Once no longer a GuardDuty member account, this account's users can upload and further manage trusted IP lists and threat lists in this account\.

-+ Users from member accounts can suspend GuardDuty for their own account, but not for the master account or other member accounts\.
++ Users from a member account can suspend GuardDuty for their own account\.
+Users from a member account CANNOT suspend GuardDuty for the master account or other member accounts\.

-+ Users from member accounts can disable GuardDuty for their own account, but not for the master account or other member accounts\.
++ Users from member accounts can disable GuardDuty for their own account\.
+Users from a member account CANNOT disable GuardDuty for the master account or other member accounts\.

 ## Designating Master and Member Accounts Through GuardDuty Console<a name="guardduty_become_console"></a>